 At a Glance

-On the UserTesting platform, a standard remote unmoderated study should be completed by an average participant in 15 - 20 minutes.
+On the UserTesting platform, a standard remote unmoderated study should be completed by an average contributor in 15–20 minutes.

 There's no magic number for how many tasks or questions should be included in a study.
-The complexity of the tasks you include can vary significantly depending on the scope and format.
-Imagine: 25 survey-style multiple choice questions could be completed much more quickly than 10 written response tasks which require a user to compare two separate designs they've reviewed.
-Lengthy tests can cause test participants to become fatigued.
+The complexity of the tasks you include can vary significantly, depending on the scope and format.

-If you're unsure of how long your study will take a participant to complete, we suggest using the Preview Test feature, or releasing a dry-run to just one participant.
+If you're unsure of how long your study will take a contributor to complete, we suggest using the Preview Test feature, or releasing a dry run to just one contributor.
 Based on your results, you can make adjustments as needed.

 Here are some things to consider:

-- Test format and device.
-Lengthy written responses, particularly on a mobile device, can be cumbersome or time-consuming, so keep these to a minimum.
+- Be conscious of contributor fatigue: tasks that trigger lengthier written responses, particularly for tests on a mobile device, can be cumbersome or time-consuming.
+So keep these to a minimum.

-- Include time frames for some tasks.
-For example: "Spend up to 2 minutes reviewing the site.
+- Include time frames for some tasks: For example: "Spend up to two minutes reviewing the site.
 What do you like or dislike about it?"

-If you're writing your first test plan, we have some other factors to take into consideration.
-Read all about it here.
+If you're writing your first test plan, here are some other factors to take into consideration.